What Is Preseenteism At Work?

 The Impact of Presenteeism

 Presenteeism can take a serious toll on both the individual and the business.
 For employees, pushing through mental or physical illness without adequate support can worsen their condition, leading to chronic stress, fatigue, and a decline in overall job satisfaction.
-Over time, this can contribute to burnout and long-term absenteeism.
+Over time, this can contribute to employee burnout and long-term absenteeism.

 For organisations, the hidden nature of presenteeism makes it a silent productivity killer.
 According to the Royal Australian College of General Practitioners (RACGP) and Safe Work Australia, presenteeism often results in lower work quality, reduced efficiency, and disengagement—factors that impact team morale and collaboration.